 in memory. bar_t

-has no intrinsic overhead: its size is the size of its length plus the size of the stored data.
+has no intrinsic overhead: its size is the size of its length plus the size of

 This means our two structures have the following layouts in memory: